-OPEN TO: 10, 11, 12 Full Year Course, 2-Hour Block Course

-PREREQUISITE: "B" grade in Beginning Culinary Arts 1-2

-Food Handler's Permit (approximately \$10)
+OPEN TO: 10, 11, 12Full Year Course, 2-Hour Block CoursePREREQUISITE: "B" grade in Beginning Culinary Arts 1-2Food Handler's Permit (approximately \$10)Teacher's signature

-CROSS CREDIT: Non-Lab Science (after 180 hours)

-May not satisfy NCAA athletic eligibility or four-year college entrance requirements.
+CROSS CREDIT: Non-Lab Science (after 180 hours) May not satisfy NCAA athletic eligibility or four-year college entrance requirements.
+College credit may be available for this course.

 Students will concentrate on expanding their culinary repertoire and increasing speed and efficiency in a professional work environment.
 Strong emphasis will be placed on continued development of teamwork, leadership skills, recipe development and menu planning.
 Students will also be encouraged to become officers and members of the Culinary Arts Club.
 Individual student material costs may be applicable to this course.